Becoming a WA FAQ

 Am I allowed to have a peer review my cover letter?

-We do not allow WAs to work with students on cover letters and strongly encourage applicants to visit Career Services instead for help on their cover letters.
+We do not allow WAs to work with students on these cover letters and strongly encourage applicants to visit Career Services instead for help on their cover letters.

 For the mock WA paper, should we hand in a marked copy of the paper, or just write a paragraph or two on separate paper outlining what changes should be made?

 You are encouraged to mark up the paper (in the text, the margins, etc.) just as if you were a WA and would be conferencing with the student after reading the paper.
+The audience for these comments is the writer not the selection committee.
+We want to see how you will engage with the writer through your written comments.

 What's meant by "substantial constructive revisions"?